jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Normal and factorial schemes.md

 ---

 Note however, that the opposite does not hold — there are factorial schemes covered by non-UFD rings.
-The easiest example is of course affine.
+The easiest example is of course affine and comes from projective geometry.

 ##### _example:_ factorial affine schemes from non-UFD ring